deepvk/goat/README.md

 This parser is using scrapy lib.

-Currently, program parses tests from the Unified State Exam (EGE) in Social Studies from the [sdamgia](https://soc-ege.sdamgia.ru/?redir=1) website.
+Currently, program parses tests from the Unified State Exam (EGE or OGE) in Social Studies from the [soc-ege.sdamgia](https://soc-ege.sdamgia.ru/?redir=1) and [soc-oge.sdamgia](https://soc-oge.sdamgia.ru/?redir=1) websites.

 ## Structure

-Program takes the EGE test id and the desired output file name as command-line arguments.
-The parsing result is stored in a jsonl file named **ege_data.jsonl**.
+Program takes exam type, test id and the desired output file name as command-line arguments.
+The parsing result is supposed to be stored in a jsonl file.

 Additionally, in the *goat* folder, there is a script called **dataset_demonstration.py**.